sinzin91/tesseract-blog/content/posts/ml-pc-build-log.md

 ## Picking the parts

 When I was picking the parts for my PC build, I started by researching on PC Parts Picker.
-I was looking for a builds that included the GTX 4090, currently the most powerful consumer GPU.
+I was looking for a builds that included the RTX 4090, currently the most powerful consumer GPU.
 Most people seemed to be building for gaming or content production use cases, but the requirements for deep learning are not that different.
 The main thing is having a powerful GPU.
 Using PC Parts Picker, I was able to come up with a list of everything I needed and gradually swapped things out as I did more research on parts.

 I got all the parts on Amazon.
 I considered Newegg, but heard some horror stories online about Newegg making it very difficult to return defective parts.
 Amazon has a no questions asked return policy, which I did end up using for one of my RAM sticks with broken RGB.

 ### GPU

-I had already decided on the GTX 4090 as the centerpiece of my build.
-The only alternative would have been the [GTX 3090](https://gpu.userbenchmark.com/Compare/Nvidia-RTX-4090-vs-Nvidia-RTX-3090/4136vs4081), which has 50% fewer CUDA cores and lower performance in training throughput, as well as being less power efficient.
+I had already decided on the RTX 4090 as the centerpiece of my build.
+The only alternative would have been the [RTX 3090](https://gpu.userbenchmark.com/Compare/Nvidia-RTX-4090-vs-Nvidia-RTX-3090/4136vs4081), which has 50% fewer CUDA cores and lower performance in training throughput, as well as being less power efficient.
 However, the 4090 has the same amount of VRAM as the 3090, and costs about $1600 vs $1000 for the 3090.

 The choice was mainly between the top-rated 4090 cards on Amazon, and I ultimately decided on the Gigabyte 4090 due to its positive reviews and quick shipping.